 In the late 20th century the main industries in Nottingham were textiles, tobacco, bicycles, pharmaceuticals, and printing.
 In 1998 Nottingham was made a unitary authority.

 NOTTINGHAM IN THE 21st CENTURY

 In 2004 a network of trams opened in Nottingham.
-It was made a UNESCO city of literature in 2015.
+It was extended in 2015.
+Nottingham was made a UNESCO city of literature in 2015.
 In 2020 the population of Nottingham was 336,000.